Amargol/Astroport-Take-Home/README.md

 I could have easily solved these obstacles by hard coding the proper names and token images in the code, but I thought that would cause issues in the future if the name or logo of anything changes.
 I thought there should be a better solution using the API, but I did not have time to find it.

+* Did not have time to create a proper UI to handle all types of wallets (such as walletconnect or xdefi wallet).
+Right now, the site only supports the TerraStation browser wallet.
+I', confident there are some open source components that handle connection to any kind of Terra wallet, but I did not have time to find and integrate that.
 ## Improvements

 * Supporting additional tokens.